fwhigh/fwhigh.github.io/_pages/tools.md

 : [34 inch Ultragear QHD (3440 x 1440) curved monitor](https://www.amazon.com/dp/B097QF8CP3)

 Desktop
-: 2022 Discord issued [NZXT BLD PC](https://www.reddit.com/r/NZXT/comments/npkrp2/nzxt_bld_review/).
+: 2022 Discord issued [NZXT BLD PC](https://www.reddit.com/r/NZXT/comments/npkrp2/nzxt_bld_review/) (discontinued).
 It's been pretty fun.
 Great CPU and GPU but I've only used it for building Raspberry Pi Pico W software.
-I compared these build times to Raspberry Pi 4B build times and it was a minute vs an hour.
+I compared C executable build times to Raspberry Pi 4B and it was a minute on the PC vs an hour on the RPi.

 Desktop GPU
 : NVIDIA GeForce RTX 3080